connectome-neuprint/neuVid/documentation/README_VVD.md

 The `"volumes"` section of the JSON file associates volume files with names to be used in the `"animation"` section.

 The `"source"` indicates where to find the volume files.
-It can be an absolute path, or a local path, but A local path must start with `./`.
+It can be an absolute path, or a local path, but note that a local path must start with `./`.
 For example, the following specifies a volume file in the `Davis-etal-2020/JRC_SS04438-20151118_31_F1` subdirectory (folder) of the directory containing the generated VVDViewer project (.vrp) file:

 ```json
   "volumes": {